microsoft/vcpkg-docs/vcpkg/commands/search.md

 ## Description

-Searches for available packages by name and description.
+Search for available packages by name and description.

 Search performs a case-insensitive search through all available package names and descriptions.
 The results are displayed in a tabular format.